 HISTORY OF NEUMANN UNIVERSITY

 When the Sisters of St. Francis of Philadelphia opened the doors of Our Lady of Angels College in September 1965, the total enrollment was 115 female students.
-Today, as Neumann University (NU), the university educates nearly 3,000 students, engages over 16,000 alumni, and is one of the largest employers in Aston Township, PA.
+Today, as Neumann University (NU), the university educates more than 2,100 students, engages over 17,000 alumni, and is one of the largest employers in Aston Township, PA.